-Use your drone footage when creating your Facebook ads so that prospects can get a big-picture view of the propertyand understand why they might be interested.
+Use your drone footage when creating your Facebook ads so that prospects can get a big-picture view of the property and understand why they might be interested.
 Think of it as an upgraded version of the classic video ad.

 Home evaluation ads are an effective real estate technique that can help you earn free leads without cold calling.
-Get people’s attention by showing them what other homes like theirs are valued, offering them something of value before asking for anything in return.
+Instead, you’ll get people’s attention by showing them what other homes like theirs are valued, offering them something of value before asking for anything in return.
 This builds trust with your prospects and makes them more likely to work with you when they do decide to sell their home.

 8. Zephyr Real Estate – Write short but powerful descriptions

 The Corcoran Group has mastered real estate Facebook ad descriptions.
-With just a few words, you understand the size of the property, the overall style, and the fun fact that it has a privately operated elevator.
+With just a few words, you understand the size of the property, the overall style, and the deal-maker fact that it has a privately operated elevator.

 Adding eye-catching images of the scenery and views from the property that’s listed for sale can generate a lot of curiosity.
 After all, who wouldn’t want to see that view every day?